kdeldycke/kevin-deldycke-blog/content/pages/about.md

 title: About
 ---

-My name is **Kevin Deldycke**, I'm a high-tech Engineering Manager from Paris, France.
+My name is **Kevin Deldycke**, I'm a high-tech Engineering Manager.

 ## Short Bio